A Great Battle Raging

 The attempted murder secret became completely unavoidable during a two-year stretch of intensive therapy.
 I happened to be keeping a journal so I wrote about the therapy sessions every week.
 Part of that journal is in this book.
 Writing this book has taken me far longer than I expected because I am on my own coping with my memories and all the secrets within my life.

 Dotti did not want me.
+A great battle was raging in this house.
 I knew that from day one.
 She made no secret about it.
 After her attempt to kill me physically failed, she spent the rest of my childhood trying to kill me emotionally, physically and spiritually.
 Most people I talked to about my childhood ignored me.
 I was blessed with a few dynamic therapists over the years who went well beyond a typical therapy session.

 The myth is that birth satisfies the right to life.
 Birth requires breath.